 Delivery and Support: If the site is static, then it will be delivered and proper support will be provided for implementation.
 If the site will be updated periodically, it will be delivered within an appropriate CMS (content management system) and training for the CMS will be provided to the client.

-Due to the design thinking framework, we have been able to produce effective designs while minimizing the amount of resources necessary to create them.
+Due to the design thinking framework, I have been able to produce effective designs while minimizing the amount of resources necessary to create them.

 The true value of using the double diamond framework lies in the efficiency it offers.
 It initiates focus on producing value first concepts so that the preceding decisions don't stray far from optimal design paths.